MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 **Excel PivotTables** - Click-to-Run version of Office 16.0.11326.10000 or above is required.

-**Third-party data visualization tools** - Includes client applications and tools that can connect to and consume datasets in Power BI Premium.
+**Third-party** - Includes client data visualization applications and tools that can connect to, query, and consume datasets in Power BI Premium.
 Most tools require the latest versions of MSOLAP client libraries, but some may use ADOMD.

 ## Client libraries

-Client libraries may be necessary for client applications and tools to connect to Power BI Premium workspaces.
-The same client libraries used by client applications and tools to connect to Analysis Services are also supported in Power BI Premium.
+Client libraries are necessary for client applications and tools to connect to Power BI Premium workspaces.
+The same client libraries used to connect to Analysis Services are also supported in Power BI Premium.
 Microsoft client applications like Excel, SQL Server Management Studio (SSMS), and SQL Server Data Tools (SSDT) install all three client libraries and update them along with regular application updates.
 In some cases, particularly with third-party applications and tools, you may need to install newer versions of the client libraries.
 Client libraries are updated monthly.
 To learn more, see [Client libraries for connecting to Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-data-providers).

 ## Connecting to a Premium workspace